sagemath/trac_to_gh/Issue 7702.md

 # Issue 7702: Handle interrupts better in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7702

 Original creator: boothby